craigmbooth/contemplativeneuroscience/_posts/2025-03-15-mindfulness-cognitive-function-survey.md

 Mindfulness was found to primarily enhance cognitive accuracy rather than speed, suggesting benefits for deliberate, careful cognitive processing.
 This has significant implications for activities requiring sustained attention and precision, such as learning, problem-solving, and professional decision-making.
 Instead of rushing through tasks, mindfulness may help individuals engage more deeply and accurately with the material at hand.

 > "Results suggest that MBIs primarily impacted cognitive processing effectiveness (captured by accuracy) more than efficiency (measured by latency)."

+These attentional improvements may explain findings from [McVay, Kane, & Kwapil (2009)]({% post_url 2024-03-12-mind-wandering-contexts %}) showing that awareness of mind-wandering correlates with improved task performance.
+These results align with work by [Shields et al. (2020)]({% post_url 2025-03-13-deconstructing-concentration-interference-control %}) demonstrating that intensive meditation practice specifically enhances controlled attention processes rather than automatic attentional capture.

 ## Miscellaneous Interesting Takeaways